 "Picturesque Zhejiang" Promotion Season in Europe and Asia launched in Hangzhou

 HANGZHOU, China, Dec.
-12, 2022 /PRNewswire/ -- The launching ceremony of the "Picturesque Zhejiang" Promotion Season in Europe and Asia was held on 9th December 2022 in Hangzhou.
-Hosted by Zhejiang Provincial Department of Culture and Tourism, the event welcomed distinguished guests.
+12, 2022 /PRNewswire/ -- The launching ceremony of the "Picturesque Zhejiang" Promotion Season in Europe and Asia was held on Friday in Hangzhou.
+Hosted by Zhejiang Provincial Department of Culture and Tourism, the event welcomed distinguished guests, including Mr. Xu Peng, Deputy Director-General and first class Inspector of Zhejiang Provincial Department of Culture and Tourism, Mr. Yao Guowen, Deputy Director-General of the Department of Foreign Affairs of Zhejiang Provincial People's Government, Mr. Guo Qing, Deputy Editor-in-Chief of Zhejiang Media Group, and Mr. Lukyantsev Dmitrii, Consul General of Consulate General of the Russian Federation in Shanghai.

-In addition, Mr. Huang Zi, served as special promoter and shared his insight on the importance to spread the culture of Zhejiang, especially that of the Southern Song Dynasty, of which capital was Zhejiang's Hangzhou.
+In addition, Mr. Huang Zi, General Designer of the Conservation and Exhibition Project of the Southern Song Dynasty Deshou Palace Ruins Museum in Hangzhou and Chief Expert of Zhejiang Province Institute of Architectural Design and Research (ZIAD), served as special promoter and shared his insight on the importance to spread the culture of Zhejiang, especially that of the Southern Song Dynasty, of which capital was Zhejiang's Hangzhou.

 A six-episode documentary series titled Embrace Zhejiang, also the theme of "Picturesque Zhejiang" Promotion Season in Eurasia, was commissioned as part of the program.
 The series features 20 short videos showcasing moving stories of ordinary people, beautiful scenery, and charming towns of Zhejiang through ultra-HD presentation.
 As it caters to international audiences, people around the world will get to know more about the picturesque province and its lovely people.